neilschelly/truenas_exporter/README.md

 only really visible in the UI in RRD graphs, unless you install the [collectd exporter](https://github.com/prometheus/collectd_exporter) onto the devices.
 That works, but is unreliable, because many things like system upgrades, HA failovers, etc will "fix" the installation and remove it.
+This exporter aims to fill that gap by monitoring TrueNAS devices via their API.

+**Important Note:**
+We have used this on TrueNAS releases from 11.x up to 13.0 on TrueNAS X20 hardware.
+It has been mostly derived from reverse-engineering the API.
+The TrueNAS docs do tell you how to query things, but not necessarily the structure and meaning of the responses.
+It has worked well enough for us to make use of things for a few years.

 ## Usage